-• For a newly-Constructed Hotel with only one full reporting period, the Room Revenue will be adjusted using a Typical Occupancy Study Ratio (Occ %) and the subject hotel's Average Daily Room Rate (ADR).
-If no ADR is reported via the RFI process, the City will apply the ADR from the Typical Average Daily Room Study Rate
+For a newly-constructed Hotel or Motel property with less than three full operational capability reporting periods, the Room Revenue will be adjusted using the City's Typical Occupancy Study Ratio (Occ %) and the subject property's Average Daily Room Rate (ADR).
+If no ADR is reported via the RFI process, the City will apply the ADR from the City's Typical Average Daily Room Rate Study

 Food & Beverage: Restaurant venues that are solely owned and operated by the property owner (the hotel or motel corporation or a subsidiary of the parent corporation).
-Revenues of all sales and services of food & beverages from guests and patrons are reported on the Hotel's Food & Beverage Operating Departmental Income Statements.
+Revenues of all sales and services of Food & Beverages from guests and patrons are reported on the property's Food & Beverage Operating Departmental Income Statements.

 Examples may be Venue Food Revenue, In-Room Dining Food Revenue, Banquet, Conference, Catering, Mini-Bar Food Revenue, and Other Food Revenue.

-Other Operated Departments: Other departments(s) owned and operated by the property owner in generating revenue for profit and have direct operating expenses.
+Other Operated Departments: Other Department(s) owned and operated by the property owner in generating revenue for profit and have direct operating expenses.

 Examples of Other Operating Department Revenue items would be Guest Laundry Service, Business Centre, Guest Shop, Front Shop, Valet & Lease Parking Revenues, and Rent & Lease Revenue.

-A rental or concession agreement between the hotel and the retail tenant, is to offer hotel guest services and merchandise that are not provided by the operating department.
+A rental or concession agreement between the Hotel or Motel and the Retail Tenant, is to offer hotel or motel guest services and merchandise that are not provided by the Operating Department.

-Hotel Interior Retail Space(s) is space that can only be accessed through the hotel lobby, does not benefit from exterior retail exposure or signage, and is mainly used to provide additional hotel guest services and amenities, i.e. gift shops, restaurants operated by a third party, etc. Hotel Interior Retail Space is not considered to be ancillary space of the hotel.
-Any revenues and expenses generated from Hotel Interior Retail Space are included in the Other Operated Department (Hotel Pro-Forma).
+• Hotel and Motel Interior Retail Space(s) is space that can only be accessed through the hotel or motel lobby, does not benefit from exterior retail exposure or signage, and is mainly used to provide additional hotel or motel guest services and amenities, i.e. Gift Shops, Restaurants operated by a Third-Party, etc. Hotel or Motel Interior Retail Space is not considered to be Ancillary Space of the hotel.
+Any revenues and expenses generated from Hotel Interior Retail Space are included in the Hotel Pro Forma's Other Operated Department.